 Chat Groups really differ from a group call in the sense that people join and leave as they wish, and members are not actively pulled into a call as people join.
 It is “permanently” created by an owner, and has properties similar of a conference bridge.

-Concerns exist on the feasibility of public POC Chat Groups that would be created by a PoC service provider.
+Concerns exist on the feasibility of public POC Chat Groups that would be created by a PoC Service Provider.
 Issues of privacy, name hiding, group moderation and supervision, control / overloading, and the basic utility must be explored more fully.

 Actors